macbeth/comfyui-truenas/README.md

 Truenas 25.04.2.6
 CUDA 12.4
 Ubuntu 22.04
-And can probably run on newer release of Truenas.
+And can probably run on newer release of Truenas and any release of Truenas with the same CUDA version or better.

 If you are not running the latest version of Truenas, run the command:
 ```